shaff183/python-challenge/README.md

 # python-challenege
-Python script for analyzing a companies financial records and poll data.
+Python script for analyzing a companies financial records and multiple counties voting data.